 While you're at it, unsubscribe to any newsletters, mailing lists, and coupons you don't regularly read or use to keep your box from getting so cluttered in the future.

-Check your social media to see where you stand on privacy settings and information you're sharing with friends and strangers.
-Update passwords and check for progiles connected to email accounts you no longer use.
+Check your social media to see where you stand on privacy settings and the information you're sharing with friends and strangers.
+Update passwords and check for profiles connected to email accounts you no longer use.

 This is a chore most of us push to the back of the closet (literally) until it's spilling into the laundry hamper.
 Drag that pile of five-year-old tax forms, appointment reminders, and brochures to your bedside and start inspecting, ripping, and shredding until all that remains is a tidy little stack.